 Early philosophers like Aristotle and Plato established long ago that there are three parts of the mind.
 These distinct parts shape our personalities and identities.
-The three parts, namely the Decision Maker, the Critic & the Observer, determines what we think, what we do and what we feel.
+The three parts, namely the Decision Maker, the Critic & the Observer, determine what we think, what we do, and what we feel.

 “The mind is the root from which all things grow if you can understand the mind, everything else is included.” – Bodhidharma

 The three parts of the mind form certain traits that are complex and unique in each individual.
 It makes us who we are and determines the quality of our lives.

 What are the Three Parts of the Mind?

 The Decision Maker, the Critic & the Observer.

 The mind is our power source.
 Spirit channels into the mind and we use this energy to think, motivate, and accomplish.
 Therefore to develop mastery we must understand the way the mind works.
 In this way, you get to embrace the daily choices you face that will determine the quality of your experience.
 The Course in Miracles described three parts to the mind – the decision-maker, and the critic, and the performer.